-General Assembly minutes are made available as soon as possible, along with a link to livestream footage.
+General Assembly minutes are made available as soon as possible after a GA, often with a link to livestream footage.

-Everybody expects the processes surrounding the General Assembly to be democratic, transparent, and accountable.
-Everybody is welcome to attend and contribute to the activities of the assembly and GA planning meetings, or simply observe.
+The processes surrounding the General Assembly ahould be democratic, transparent, and accountable.
+Everybody is welcome to attend and contribute to the activities of the assemblies and GA planning meetings, or simply observe.

-If you’re interested to create your own General Assembly, check out the Occupy London’s Toolkit for Occupy Everywhere which was produced for the day of action on December 15th.
+If you’re interested to create your own General Assembly, check out the Occupy London’s Toolkit for Occupy Everywhere which was produced for a day of action on December 15th.

 Archive of schedule of assemblies and proposals.